 In the event of an error in the power unit of the drive controller, static energization of the motor is possible despite active STO.
-In this case, the motor shaft can move by an angle of up to $360^{\circ} \div$ (p × 2).
+In this case, the motor shaft can move by an angle of up to $360^{\circ} \div (p \times 2)$ .

-SR6 - Design
+ST6 - Design

-The SR6 safety module is designed with two channels.
-Both safety channels are independent of one another and must be activated at the corresponding STO_a (safety channel 1) and STO_b (safety channel 2) inputs at the same time, either directly via floating contacts with 24 V{DC} or alternately via 24 V{DC} semiconductor outputs with layered testing.
-Using both the STO_a and STO_b inputs, rotating magnetic field generation in the drive controller is enabled or disabled.
+The ST6 safety module is designed with two channels.
+Both safety channels are independent of one another.
+To deactivate the safety functions, they must be activated at the corresponding $STO_a$ (safety channel 1) and $STO_b$ (safety channel 2) inputs at the same time.
+This is done either directly via floating contacts with 24 $V{DC}$ or alternately via 24 $V{DC}$ semiconductor outputs with layered testing.

+Using both the STOa and STOb inputs, rotating magnetic field generation in the drive controller is enabled or disabled.